Updated Jan. 25, 2022

 All three vaccines – Moderna, Pfizer, and Johnson & Johnson (Janssen) – have been very well studied and underwent full reviews by experts.
 The results were carefully reviewed, and the vaccines were scientifically proven to be very safe.
-More than 50% of the U.S. population (or 167 million Americans) have been fully vaccinated against COVID-19.

 The U.S. Food and Drug Administration (FDA) and other experts reviewed data from the clinical trials quicker than normal by looking at data as it came in.
 In most cases, they wait until the trials are complete.
 They used the same safety and efficacy standards as always.
 No safety protocols were changed or skipped.

 There's no way to get COVID-19 from the vaccine.
 None of the FDA-authorized vaccines development in the U.S. use a live virus.

 The Pfizer and Moderna vaccines use messenger ribonucleic acid (mRNA), which carry instructions to your body about how to build a protein.
 In this case, it’s telling your body to make the spike protein that’s on the novel coronavirus.
 As a result, your immune system remembers the protein and is ready to attack and eliminate the real SARS-CoV-2 virus.

 The single-dose Johnson & Johnson vaccine is a DNA vaccine.
 It delivers the same product in the end as the mRNA vaccine produced by Pfizer and Moderna.
 This new DNA vaccine allows the body to have an immune response against the spike protein, and ultimately, an immune response to infection.

 There's no part of the coronavirus in the Pfizer, Moderna, or Johnson & Johnson vaccines.
 Therefore, you can't test positive on a PCR or antigen test.
 You will, however, test positive for COVID-19 antibodies because your body will have built them up as part of your immune response.